STOIE/recipes/recipes/byrek/README.md

 #### Ingredients

-* X grams minced meat (beef, lamb, pork etc)
+* 300 grams minced meat (beef, lamb, pork etc)
+* 1/2 a medium sized onion (white, else brown is fine) diced
+* 2 medium (2 large) tomatoes diced
+* big pinch of salt (fine)
+* an amount of vegetable oil

 #### Method

-1. Blah
+1. Add all the ingredients, including a splash of oil to a pan.
+1. Saute on medium-high heat until the tomatoes are rendered and mince cooked through.

 **Spinach Filling**